villekuosmanen/rewACT/README.md

 ## How do I use it?

-To use rewACT, replace the following files inside `lerobot` with the versions shown here (valid since 5th of August).
-Alternatively, [merge this pull request to your fork](https://github.com/huggingface/lerobot/pull/1696) or apply the changes manually to your fork.
-The main changes are:

-1. A method for inferring a dense reward based on episode progress.
-2. A reward prediction head bolt-on to the ACT transformer model.

 You can use rewACT with any pre-existing LeRobot dataset.
 Just train an ACT model using the default training script - the reward prediction is integrated into the loss function and will be optimised as part of the training process.
 You can follow this in Wandb as usual.

-You can test the reward prediction on an existing dataset using `visualise.py` - the reward value will be rendered in the output video.
+You can test the reward prediction on an existing dataset using `scripts/visualise.py` - the reward value will be rendered in the output video.
 You should use unseen data for this test - either a different dataset for the same task, or episodes not used for training if you only have 1 dataset (you can restruct these using the `dataset.episodes` param, for example `--dataset.episodes=[0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24]`).

 You can use the rewACT model like any ACT model, you only need to add a second return value to the model call (i.e. replace `action = policy.select_action(...) with action, reward = policy.select_action(...)`). **You can use the predicted reward value for many purposes, such as detecting when the task is complete.**